Application Resources

 VMCAS Application

-VMCAS is the centralized application service for Colleges of Veterinary Medicine.
-VMCAS applicants can complete one application and send all required materials through this service.
-Applications are then processed, verified for accuracy, and sent to the veterinary medical schools designated.
+- The Veterinary Medical College Application Service (VMCAS) is the centralized application service used by U.S. Colleges of Veterinary Medicine.
+Applicants complete a single application and submit required materials through VMCAS, which are then processed, verified, and transmitted to the designated veterinary programs.

 Optometry School